scalabletech/aws-lambda-best-practices-samples/lambda-trigger-destinations-sample/README.md

 # Lambda Triggers and Destinations Sample (Java)

 # Intro
+This sample app demonstrates the following Lambda best practices:
+1. Use SAM / CloudFormation to create and manage your Lambda functions.
-This sample app demonstrates the use of the Lambda Triggers, Destinations and Dead Letter Queue features.
+2. Minimize the amount of code you write.
+In this sample we accomplish this through the Lambda Triggers, Destinations and Dead Letter Queue features.

 ![Architecture Diagram](images/lambda-trigger-destinations-sample.png)